-Connective tissue diseases due to single-gene defects cause a problem in the structure and strength of the connective tissue.
+Connective tissue diseases due to gene defects cause a problem in the structure and strength of the connective tissue.
 Examples of these conditions include:

 - Ehlers-Danlos syndrome (EDS)

 - Marfan syndrome

 Connective tissue diseases characterized by inflammation are caused by antibodies called autoantibodies that the body incorrectly makes to attack its own tissues.
 These conditions are called autoimmune diseases.

 Included in this category are the following conditions, which are often handled by a medical specialist called a rheumatologist:

 People living with connective tissue diseases may have symptoms of more than one autoimmune disease.
 In these cases, doctors often refer to the diagnosis as mixed connective tissue disease.

 The causes and symptoms of connective tissue diseases are caused by gene defects vary as a result of what protein is abnormally produced by that defective gene.